clearbluejar/clearbluejar.github.io/_posts/2023-01-22-callgraphs-with-ghidra-pyhidra-and-jpype.md

 > Pyhidra leverages CPython to interface with Java at the native level.
 No bridges or translation.
 It does this with [Jpype](https://jpype.readthedocs.io/en/latest/).

-Pyhidra is a python library that orchestrates Ghidra project creation and analysis (workflow), JVM startup (running Ghidra linked to Python).
-Pyhidra itself is well written and lightweight.
+`pyhidra` is a python library that orchestrates Ghidra project creation and analysis (workflow), JVM startup (running Ghidra linked to Python). `pyhidra` itself is well written and lightweight.
 It mostly relies on `jpype` to do the heavy lifting, granting Python access to the Java Virtual Machine at the native level (read fast!).

-The `jpype` python library gives you a means to access Java libraries from within Python. **It attempts to give you access to the entire Java language.** A quite impressive feat.
-It does so by mapping Java classes and types to their nearest type in Python.
+The `jpype` python library gives you a means to access Java libraries from within Python. **It attempts to give you access to the entire Java language.** An impressive feat.
+It does so by mapping Java classes or types to their nearest match in Python through several conversions classes starting with `J`something (such as [JClass](https://github.com/jpype-project/jpype/blob/20f18067dacd0b185c4f68fbf76ae8089931fa2a/jpype/_jclass.py "_jclass.py") or [JString](https://github.com/jpype-project/jpype/blob/20f18067dacd0b185c4f68fbf76ae8089931fa2a/jpype/_jstring.py "_jstring.py")).
 While Java and Python share many language concepts (types, class, objects, function, methods, and members) they have several concepts with no direct mapping (weak vs strongly typed, Python lacking casting and type declarations).
 Despite this, `jpype` addresses each [difference](https://jpype.readthedocs.io/en/latest/userguide.html#jpype-types) and leverages each similarity to provide their solution.
-At the core of the mapping are type conversions Read more in their [excellent docs](https://jpype.readthedocs.io/en/latest/userguide.html.
+Read more in their [excellent docs](https://jpype.readthedocs.io/en/latest/userguide.html).

-If you want to know more about why we have selected `pyhidra` or details of `jpype`  take a look at my last post in the [Pyhidra and Jpype ](https://clearbluejar.github.io/posts/building-vscode-ghidra-python-skeletons/#pyhidra---cpython-and-jpype) section.
+If you want to know more about why we have selected `pyhidra` above other options or details of `jpype`  take a look at my last post in the [Pyhidra and Jpype ](https://clearbluejar.github.io/posts/building-vscode-ghidra-python-skeletons/#pyhidra---cpython-and-jpype) section.

 Now, how do we get started?

 ### Install

-The first step is to install the `pyhidra` python package.
+The first step is to install the `pyhidra` Python package.

 #### Option 1: Pip Install

-From their [README](https://github.com/dod-cyber-crime-center/pyhidra#install), to install `pyhidra`, simply:
+From `pyhidra`'s [README](https://github.com/dod-cyber-crime-center/pyhidra#install), to install, simply:

 ```bash
 pip install pyhidra